nicolaswalthery/Function-that-count-.../README.md

 * to create a function.

-* to create a char chart and transmit it to a function.
-The function contain a type pointer variable in parameter and since a chart behave like a pointer when it is transmitted to a function, i don't have to specify to the C language that it is an address with the symbol '&'.
+* to create a char chart and pass it to a function.
+The function contain a pointer variable in parameter and since a chart behave like a pointer when it is passed, i don't have to specify to the C language that it is an address with the symbol '&'.

 * the use of strlen from string.h. strlen == string lenght and it does what it says. ;)